Differences Between Finance and Accounting

 There are four most important functions which make accounting different than any other domain.

-- In Finance, the idea is to distribution of assets (current plus fixed) in appropriate manner.
+- In Finance, the idea is to the distribution of assets (current plus fixed) inappropriate manner.
 Accounting comes after that.
-It helps the organization measure the contributions of resources in different area of business.
+It helps the organization measure the contributions of resources in different areas of business.
 Doing this helps the business gain clarity about whether to change the resource allocation or go on with the same arrangements.

-- Organizations have many contracts to fulfil.
+- Organizations have many contracts to fulfill.
 Accounting determines whether the contracts are being fulfilled or not.

-Finance domain has varied sub-domains.
-And in each sub-domain work life balance is different.
-For example, if you are an equity research professional, you will get enough time to relax in the weekend, get home at night and spend the weekend time with your family.
-But let’s say you’re investment banking professional.
+The finance domain has varied sub-domains.
+And in each sub-domain work-life balance is different.
+For example, if you are an equity research professional, you will get enough time to relax at the weekend, get home at night and spend the weekend time with your family.
+But let’s say you’re an investment banking professional.
 In that case, you may not get time even for yourself; leave the chances of spending time with your near ones.
-So according to the domain in finance, work life balance varies.
+So, according to the domain in finance, work-life balance varies.

-In case of accounting professionals, work life balance is mostly maintained.
-Except at the end of financial year and at the time of tax payment, most of the times, accounting professionals maintain a good work life balance.
+In the case of accounting professionals, work-life balance is mostly maintained.
+Except at the end of the financial year and at the time of tax payment, most of the time, accounting professionals maintain a good work-life balance.

-Let’s dive in the salary curve and the job opportunities of each of the domain.
+Let’s dive into the salary curve and the job opportunities of each of the domains.

 First, let’s talk about finance professionals.

-According to Payscale.com, the median salary of finance professionals is US $84,800 per annum.
+According to Payscale.com, the median salary of finance professionals is the US $84,800 per annum.

 Let’s have a look at the salary of finance professionals as per the experience –

-However, according to Bureau of Labor Statistics, U.S. 2014-15, it was found that the mean annual salary of finance professionals is US $69,184 and growth is terrific.
+However, according to the Bureau of Labor Statistics, U.S. 2014-15, it was found that the mean annual salary of finance professionals is US $69,184, and growth is terrific.
 It’s predicted that in 2022, the growth of salary for finance professionals would be 16%.